Rudd-O/zfs-stats-exporter/README.md

 * healthy (flag 1/0)
 * pool scrub progress

+The node exporter already provides some useful ZFS metrics.
+This program aims to supplement those.

 ## Usage

 Run the program `zfs-stats-exporter` with a single positive integer number